ashupednekar/serve-rs/docs/index.md

 ### Want to know more?

-Check out [the blog](https://example.com/serve-rs-blog) for deep dives, benchmarks, and future plans.
+Check out [the blog](https://example.com/serve-rs-blog) for deep dives, benchmarks, and future plans. (coming soon)

 ## Why You’ll Never Look at Gunicorn Again